Attorney: Attack on senator 'regrettable dispute'

 - Attorney Matthew Baker is representing Paul's neighbor, Rene Boucher

-(CNN)The attorney representing the man who was charged with assaulting Sen. Rand Paul said Monday that attacking the Kentucky Republican had "absolutely nothing" to do with politics.
+Bowling Green, Kentucky (CNN)The attorney representing the man who was charged with assaulting Sen. Rand Paul said Monday that attacking the Kentucky Republican had "absolutely nothing" to do with politics.

 "The unfortunate occurrence of November 3 has absolutely nothing to do with either's politics or political agendas," a statement by attorney Matthew Baker said.
 "It was a very regrettable dispute between two neighbors over a matter that most people would regard as trivial."

-Note: This story has been updated and will continue to update with additional details.